RC1140/rc1140.github.com/braindumps/dotjs.md

 This is a neat little task which checks if the entire process completed successfully buy curling the local end point.
-I assume there is probably a http library that rake/ruby could use but by using curl it simplyfies things a fair amount since the input string would never be changed.
+I assume there is probably a http library that rake/ruby could use but by using curl it simplifies things a fair amount since the input string would never be changed.
 Potential errors could be that curl is not installed